The Insulation Investigation Mark as Favorite (3 Favorites)

 - I suggest showing two short BrainPop videos to help students better understand the concepts:

-- Next, ask the students how they could prevent the ice cube from melting.
-Introduce the term “insulation” and give real-world examples such as keeping in air conditioning, keeping coffee warm, or keeping ice cream cool.
+- Next, ask the students how they could do the opposite of what they did in the melting race.
+Ask students how they could prevent an ice cube from melting the longest.
+Introduce the term “insulation” and give real-world examples such as keeping cool air from air conditioning in the house, keeping coffee warm, or keeping ice cream cool if it is not in the freezer.

 - Show students a second ice cube.
 Tell the students their job is to design an insulation device to keep the ice cube from melting for as long as possible.